-If you are the participant the IRS provides two life expectancy tables for calculating your RMD.
+If you are the participant, the IRS provides two life expectancy tables for calculating your RMD.
 The Uniform Lifetime Table is calculated without regard to your beneficiary's age.
 However, if your spouse has been your sole primary beneficiary during the entire calendar year for which you are taking the distribution and is more than 10 years younger, you may use the Joint Life Expectancy Table which generally results in a lower RMD amount.
+If you are a beneficiary, the IRS provides the Single Life Expectancy Table for calculating your RMD.
+You may calculate your RMD each year or have IIS calculate the RMD for you annually.